spatialstatisticsupna/bigDM/README.md

 # Installation

-R version 4.0.0 (released April 2020) and newer for Windows requires the new Rtools40 to build R packages with C/C++/Fortran code from source.
+R version 4.0.0 and newer for Windows requires the new Rtools40 to build R packages with C/C++/Fortran code from source.

 [Installing Rtools40 for Windows](https://cran.r-project.org/bin/windows/Rtools/)